B2W-BIT/frontend-interview/README.md

 # Felipe Nascimento
-**B2w: coding challenge**
+**B2W: Coding challenge**

 ## Install

-Running the follow command in a terminal (bash)
+Install dependencies
     npm install
     bower install

+Aftet that, run the command bellow in a terminal (bash)
     npm start

-With command above you run gulp task runner, gulp will transpile ES6 to ES5 and generate the build (Compiling sass to css, minfied and concat files).
+With command above you run gulp task runner, gulp will transpile ES6 to ES5 and generate the build (compile sass to css, minfied and concat files).
-After ran gulp (I did this way because I put this in production on Heroku)
+After run gulp (I did this way because I put this in production on Heroku)

 To see in production acessing:

     https://developers-mad.herokuapp.com/

+## Notes

+I added an express server running on top of node.js to run the application because I needed a middleware to access the twitter api, for this reason I created a "proxy"
+To forward client application calls and after my api call twitter api with my own secret pass (yes, I did not use the tolkien that you gave).

 # B2W Challenge